kaspth/oaken/README.md

 Oaken uses Ruby's [`singleton_methods`](https://rubyapi.org/3.4/o/object#method-i-singleton_methods) for helpers because it costs us 0 lines of code to write and maintain.

+> [!NOTE]
+> It's still early days for these kind of helpers, so I'm still finding out what's possible with them.
+I'd love to know how you're using them on the Discussions tab.

 In plain Ruby, they look like this:

 ```ruby